skrey/yellow-extensions/features/feed/README.md

 `FeedFilterLayout` = feed filter for a specific layout
 `FeedPaginationLimit` = number of entries to show per page

+The following files can be configured:

+`system/layouts/feed.html` = layout file for feed

 ## Examples

 Content file with link to feed: